Skip to content

 Bee Health

-Investigating parasites and emerging threats; modelling the impact of climate change and habitat fragmentation on colony survival.
+Investigating parasites and emerging threats while modelling the impacts of climate change and habitat fragmentation on colony survival and long-term ecosystem resilience.

 Partners Ramsey Laboratory · University of Colorado Boulder